dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Sequences

-*Note:* Sequences are an experimental feature.
-I'm not fully confident in their current design.
-Whether I keep, tweak, or kill sequences will depend on how effective or painful they prove in practice.

 A command language sequence is a sequence of commands.
-A common use case is to construct a sequence of values, e.g. `{1,2,3}` might construct a list of numbers.
-Parsimonious representation for collections of values is convenient, applicable to representing matrices, graphs, tables.
+Even `42` is a command in Claw.
+A simple use case is to construct a sequence of values.
+For example, `{1,2,3}` may construct a list of three numbers.
+Compact expression for a list of values is applicable for matrices, graphs, tables, and more.
 In the more general use case, sequences are a potential basis for monadic DSLs and block-structured programming.

 A *sequence of commands* requires representation for sequences and commands.
-A first class command, a subprogram, is naturally represented by a block.
-The sequence has more options (lists, streams, etc.).
+A first-class command, a subprogram, is naturally represented by a block.
+A first-class command, a subprogram, is naturally represented by a block.
+Sequences have more options - lists, streams, iteratees, etc..
 I've elected to represent the sequence as a structured block that operates uniformly on each command.

-        {1,2,3}     desugars to
+        {foo,bar,baz}     desugars to
-        \[\[1] cmd \[2] cmd \[3] cmd] cmdseq
+        \[\[foo] cmd \[bar] cmd \[baz] cmd] cmdseq

+This first-class block structure has advantages of being simple, uniform, easy to recognize, and trivial to compose: a composition of blocks is a concatenation of sequences.
+A disadvantage is that we cannot casually refactor subsequence structure (e.g. in `{foo,bar,baz,foo,bar,qux}` we might wish to move `foo,bar` into the word `foobar`).
+If this becomes a problem, it is feasible to later introduce a syntax to inline a subprogram.

-Thus sequences are first-class structured blocks.
-Composition of blocks is a concatenation of sequences.
-The behavior of the sequence depends primarily on how we define the `cmd` word.
+The behavior of a sequence depends primarily on how we define the `cmd` word.
 We could push each command into a list (with `cmd = \lV`).
 We could apply each command to an input (with `cmd = \vr$c`).
 We could count commands (with `cmd = \%#1+`).
 Or we could generalize, separate our decision on what to do with each command into a tacit `(command * st) → st` argument.

         onCmd :: (command * st) → st
         sequenceBlock :: (st * (onCmd * 1)) → (st * (onCmd * 1))
         cmd = \lw^z$ :: (command * (st * (onCmd * 1))) → (st * (onCmd * 1))

+This is my recommendation.
 Generalized command processing allows us to directly apply sequences in many cases, and to process them indirectly where appropriate (e.g. converting to a list or stream).
-This is my recommendation.
-But the decision is ultimately left to developers, with potential variations between namespaces.
+But developers are free to experiment with alternative representations (e.g. translating every sequence into a list) through definition of `cmd` and `cmdseq`.

-*Note:* The empty string is a valid command (an identity function).
-So `{}` is a sequence with one empty command, while `[]` is valid as an empty command sequence.
+*Note:* An empty string is a valid command.
+So `{}` is a sequence with one empty command.
+However, this is probably not what you want.
+Commands in a sequence should usually have a predictable type or effect, e.g. adding a number to the stack.

-*ASIDE:* The simplest viable expansion of `{1,2,3}` is `lbrace 1 comma 2 comma 3 rbrace` - i.e. braces and commas as syntactic sugar.
-This could easily construct a list of numbers.
-However, this expansion is second class and difficult to utilize with commands of other types.
+*Note:* Support for claw sequences is experimental.
+It is unclear whether these sequences will be sufficient for monadic DSLs and block structured programming.
+It is unknown whether inability to syntactically abstract across elements will prove painful or irrelevant in practice.
+If deemed necessary, we might extend sequences or explore alternatives.
+One interesting alternative is to take `,` as desugaring to `] comma [`, i.e. syntactically abstracting the notion of a command separator.

 ### Claw Words and Namespaces